feathersjs/docs/api/client.md

 - [@feathersjs/primus-client](./client/primus.md) to connect to services through [Primus](./primus.md).
 - [@feathersjs/authentication-client](./authentication/client.md) to authenticate a client

 > __Important:__ You do not have to use Feathers on the client to connect to a Feathers server.
 The client chapters above also describe how to use a REST HTTP, Socket.io or Primus connection directly without Feathers on the client side.
-For more information regarding authentication see the [Authentication client chapter](./authentication/client.md).
+For details on authentication, see the [Authentication client chapter](./authentication/client.md).

 This chapter describes how to set up Feathers as the client in Node, React Native and in the browser with a module loader like Webpack or Browserify or through a `<script>` tag.
 The examples are using [the Socket.io client](./client/socketio.md).
 For other connection methods see the chapters linked above.

-> __Important:__ Feathers can be used on the client throught the individual modules or the [@feathersjs/client](#feathersjsclient) module which combines the modules mentioned above into a single, ES5 transpiled version.
+> __Important:__ Feathers can be used on the client through the individual modules or the [@feathersjs/client](#feathersjsclient) module.
+The latter combines all modules mentioned above into a single, ES5 transpiled version.

 ## Node

-To connect to a Feathers server in NodeJS install the client connection library needed (here `socket.io-client`), Feathers core and appropriate client library:
+To connect to a Feathers server in NodeJS, install the desired client connection library (here, `socket.io-client`), alongside the Feathers core library, and the connection-specific library:

 ```
 npm install @feathersjs/feathers @feathersjs/socketio-client socket.io-client --save